mdsumner/ibcso-cog/README.md

 COMPRESS: could choose ZSTD instead

-OVERVIEW_RESAMEPLING: AVERAGE so that the average value is stored from higher resolution levels, not just a sample
+OVERVIEW_RESAMPLING: AVERAGE so that the average value is stored from higher resolution levels, not just a sample

 NUM_THREADS: this just makes it go faster (for the compression).